Fidelity® International Equity Strategy

 Figures exclude Executive Management, MegaCap Analysts, Technical Analysts, Quantitative Analysts, and Sector Specialists.
 Analysts and associates primarily classified on their coverage of companies.
 (Some analysts may also have money management responsibilities and some PMs may post some research.)

 Our disciplined investment process for this strategy is built upon a foundation of rigorous research.
-In constructing the portfolio, as shown by the various colored circles on the diagram below, we will blend multiple international equity models, modestly tilting the strategy to certain styles and model portfolio providers approaches throughout the market cycle to help manage risk as well as add value over time.
-As investment decisions are made and implemented into each client account, we will consider the impact of taxes over time for those accounts where taxes matter.2
+In constructing the portfolio, as shown by the various colored circles on the diagram below, we will blend multiple international equity models, modestly tilting the strategy to certain styles throughout the market cycle to help manage risk as well as add value over time.
+As investment decisions are made and implemented into each client account, we will consider the impact of taxes over time for taxable accounts where taxes matter.2